 With the exception of the subfield of Archaeology, the Dept. of Anthropology does not generally offer a terminal M.A. degree.
 A formal master's degree is not required for advancement in the program.
 Graduate students may request the award of an M.A. in the course of their doctoral program participation.
 For these details, please see the Graduate Handbook.

 The Master's program requires 32 hours of graduate course work, at least half of which must be taken at UIUC.
-Twelve of the 32 hours must be in courses numbered in the 500 series, and at least eight of these twelve hours must be in anthropology.
+Twelve of the 32 hours must be in courses numbered in the 500 series, and at least 8 of these 12 hours must be in the Anthropology Department.

 No more than 4 hours of thesis credit (Anth 599) may be included in the 32 hours of M.A. graduate credit.
 An M.A. thesis must conform to Graduate College regulations and guidelines and receive signed approval by the advisor, one other faculty member, and the department head.
 The two final copies of the M.A. paper together with the signed approval form must be made available to the Head of the Department before they will certify the candidate for the M.A. degree list.The student must be registered to deposit an M.A. thesis.